View of Medellin from Biblioteca Espana

 Ciudad Perdida

-If you fancy an adventure whilst you’re in Colombia then why not head to the Lost City (Ciudad Perdida).
+If you fancy an adventure while you’re in Colombia then why not head to the Lost City (Ciudad Perdida).
 Not for the fainthearted, it’ll take a 5-6 day trek to reach the city, but what awaits you there is well worth the effort.

 On your way through the 20km, you’ll cross various rivers, see indigenous villages and their inhabitants and see some amazing sights, culminating in reaching the spectacular ruins of Ciudad Perdida.